Man Up And Get Tested For Prostate Cancer

 Permanent Secretary for Health and Medical Services Philip Davies said prostate cancer was the leading cancer amongst Fijian men.

 Like many other cancers, Mr Davies said it was increasing in prevalence over the past few years.

 “Prostate cancer must be taken seriously as it poses real threats to the livelihoods of our men, women, children and their families,” he said.

-Mr Davies made the comment at the launch of posters on prostate cancer awareness at the Ministry of Health and Medical Services headquarters in Toorak, Suva, yesterday.
+Mr Davies made the comment at the launch of posters on prostate cancer awareness at the Ministry of Health and Medical Services headquarters in Toorak, Suva, on Friday.

 The posters were launched to create awareness on prostate cancer.

 To create awareness on prostate cancer through posters is an initiative of the Suva Golden Oldies Club in conjunction with Nivea for Men, Fiji Cancer Society, Smart Lab Fiji and the Ministry of Health and Medical Services.